 On January 28, 2019, the U.S. District Court in Reno, Nevada held a hearing on our lawsuit.
 Unfortunately, the court ruled that the two main plaintiffs -- the Pyramid Lake Paiute Tribe and the Nevada Department of Agriculture had sovereign immunity in federal court under the set of facts presented in our case.
 The judge kept in place the TRO prohibiting the slaughter of Lady and ordered a hearing on Lady’s whereabouts for the following week.

-In the interim, AWHC obtained copies of brand inspections that revealed devastating news: the Palomino Valley horses were cleared by the New Mexico Livestock Board for shipment across the border to Mexico on January 12 and 19.
+In the interim, AWHC obtained copies of brand inspections issued by the New Mexico Livestock Board that revealed devastating news: the Palomino Valley horses were cleared by the New Mexico Livestock Board for shipment across the border to Mexico on January 12 and 19.
 The horses -- including Lady -- were gone.

 We had feared that it was too late to save the horses, but seeing it in black and white was a soul-crushing moment.
 We had done all that we could to stop the slaughter of these beloved horses, but this heartbreaking news meant that we had no chance of recovering them.
 Additionally, the court ruling that the Tribe and the Nevada Department of Agriculture were immune from lawsuits meant that no remedy was available to us in federal court.
 As a result, we agreed to voluntarily dismiss the federal action.

 This does not mean that we have given up on this case - far from it.
 We have obtained additional legal counsel to evaluate all avenues to protect any remaining Palomino Valley horses and to prevent this situation from happening again.
-Meanwhile, we want thank AWHC members for their support of this legal action, which secured a rare federal TRO and revealed critical information that shed light on this local travesty and the predatory national horse slaughter industry.
+Meanwhile, we want thank AWHC members for their support of this legal action, which secured a rare federal TRO and revealed critical information that shed light on this local situation and the larger issue of the horse slaughter industry in the US.